corvusdeinanis/cuddlyspaceship/content/How to write a research proposal.md

 ---
-dg-publish: true
 title: "How To Write a Research Proposal"
 tags: ['researchmethodology','research']
 date: 2023-03-21
 ---

-# 1. Identification of problem
+# 1. Identification of Problem
 State as a question
 ![[Steps in Formulating Research Problem]]